metal3-io/metal3-docs/design/ip-address-management-for-networkdata.md

 *Metal3IPPool* objects that are referenced in the *Metal3DataTemplate* and set an ownerreference referencing the *Metal3Data* object.
 It will then wait until the *Metal3IPAddress* object is created and has a status set to Ready.
-Once ready, it will render the templates.
+Once ready, it will render the templates, filling the IP addresses, netmasks and gateways basaed on the content of the *Metal3IPAddress* objects.

 ### Work Items